WebAssembly vs. Docker: Exploring their Connection and Potential

 Traditional web applications are built using HTML, CSS, and JavaScript frameworks like React or VueJS.
 While these tools can create beautiful web pages and games, they have their limitations.
 Complex applications like Photoshop and high-end video games are typically develped in programming langages like C, C++, or Rust and run as an executable deskt0p application.

-But with WASM, these complex applications can be ported to work online within browsers.
+However, with WASM, these complex applications can be ported to work online within browsers.
 It's essentially a new type of code that can be used alongside traditional web languages.
 WASM allows developers to write code in other programming languages and compile it to run in the browser.
-This means, we can now access applicatons like Figma or play high-end games directly in our web browsers without the need for any installation or configuration.
+This means we can now access applications like Figma or play high-end games directly in our web browsers without the need for any installation or configuration.

 Traditionally, programming languages are written in a format that computers cannot understand.
-Therefore, we need to convert the source code written in a programming language into a machine-understandable code through a process called compilation.
+Therefore, we need to convert the source code written in a programming language into machine-understandable code through compilation.
 The transformed code format is referred to as a compilation target.

-WebAssembly is a new type of compilation target for langages such as C, C++, and Rust, used to run native apps inside web browsers.
-To create a WebAssembly binary file (.wasm), the native code is compiled using an online asembler such as WASMExplorer or WASMFiddle or a tool like Emscripten.
+WebAssembly is a new type of compilation target for languages such as C, C++, and Rust, which is used to run native apps inside web browsers.
+To create a WebAssembly binary file (.wasm), the native code is compiled using an online assembler such as WASMExplorer or WASMFiddle or a tool like Emscripten.

 The resulting binary file can be loaded and run within the browser alongside Javascript code and can interact with the Javascript code using Javascript WebAssembly APIs.
 This enables high-performance applications like native desktop programs, video games, and image editors to be run directly within web browsers without requiring any additional installations or plugins.